ahmedelmogtaba/Reinforcement_Learning_Project_Tic_Tac_toe/README.md

 - Initialize the network with random weights
 - Clone the policy network, and call it the target network
 - For each episode:
-(a) Initialize the starting state
+1. Initialize the starting state
-(b) For each time step:
+2. For each time step:
     i.
 Select an action: via exploration or exploitation ii.
 Execute selected action in a emulator iii.
-Observe reward and next state iv.
+Observe reward and next state
+    iv.
 Store experience in replay memory Sample random batch from replay memory
     v.
-Preprocess states from batch vi.
+Preprocess states from batch
+    vi.
 Pass batch of preprocessed states to policy network vii.
 Calculate loss between output Q values and target Q values:
     • Require a pass to the target network for the next state viii.
 Gradient descent updates weights in the policy network to minimize loss:
     • After x time steps, weights in the target network are updated to the weights in the policy network.